Skip to content

 Cleanup diagnostic

 A ProAdvisor reviews your converted Online file against the original source — balances, lists, AR/AP, inventory, integrations, workflows — and maps everything that came across wrong.
-Written fixed-fee scope follows, plus a clean-up-vs-re-migrate recommendation.
+Written fixed-fee scope follows, plus an honest clean-up-vs-re-migrate recommendation.

 Financial cleanup